jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-05-the-five-factor-model-of-cultural-alignment.md

 My personal vision, mission and strategies provide an example of a well defined vision, mission, and set of strategies.

+___

 **Vision**: A world where humans thrive by discovering, refining and acting on their unique value creation potential while helping others do the same.

 **Mission**: To help make good software professionals great!

 **Strategy**: Design Engineering Leadership (Training, Mentoring, Writing, Presenting, Model Building, Scientific Method)

+___

 ## Design for Cultural Alignment

 Returning briefly to the car example, what we really want is the ability to design a car in such a way that the alignment tends to remain in check with a reasonably predictable schedule of adjustments.
 In a similar fashion, we must *design* organizational communication structures to maintain alignment with long and short term objectives and to reliability guide team members toward the desired organizational culture.

-A hallmark of all good design is [composability](https://www.youtube.com/watch?v=ukU344kEwP8).
 Automobiles, software systems and organizational cultures all benefit from good design.
 The Five-factor Cultural Alignment Model provides a framework for creating, applying, evaluating and refining such designs.

+A hallmark of all good design is [composability](https://www.youtube.com/watch?v=ukU344kEwP8).
 When designing a specific cultural alignment model using the five factors, each factor provides a grouping mechanism for specific **Elements** in the model.
+This decompositional approach provides the composability necessary for an actionable model.

-For example, take **Trust** as an organizational value.
+Consider **Trust** as a possible organizational value.

 <a href="/assets/trust-composition.png" style="display: block; margin-left: auto; margin-right: auto; width: 50%" class="lightbox-image current" title="Trust Composition">
     <img src="/assets/trust-composition.png" alt="Trust Composition">
 </a>

-It can be difficult to evaluate levels of trust in the abstract, but the value of trust is composed
+It can be difficult to evaluate levels of trust in the abstract, but trust itself is comprised of various elements.
+Different cultures may identify distinct elements of trust they wish to emphasize.
+The example above includes four elements that are components of the trust factor: integrity, honesty, keeping agreements, and recompense for when agreements are not or cannot be kept.
+When designing  cultural alignment models organizational leaders should seek to identify elements which are clear and measureable, either qualitatively or quantitatively.

+The same compositional approach may be taken across each of the five factors.
+This allows the model to scale with larger organizations since it is not constrained to only five factors in the details.
+But compositional elements of values, vision, mission, strategies and tactics must not contract with one another or with their higher level factor.

 ## The Five Factors in Detail